Eight Mile, Alabama

+History

-2008 Mercaptan spill (natural gas odorant)
+2008 Mercaptan spill

 In 2008 lightning struck a mercaptan storage tank at a Mobile Gas Service Corp. underground natural gas pipeline at the Whistler Junction gas transfer facility within the Eight Mile community.
 An estimated 500 USgal of Mercaptan, the chemical odorant added to natural gas to help detect leaks, spilled into the soil and groundwater for six months, according to Alabama state environmental officials.
 It has migrated to ponds and surfaced, polluting the community's air.

 Beginning in 2011, residents in Eight Mile began complaining of an overwhelming mercaptan odor and associated health problems.
 They have concerns about the damage to their health from the chemical, and to property values from its persistent rotten egg smell.
 They appealed for a state and federal investigation.